wgroeneveld/jefklakscodex/content/articles/reviews/sacred.md

 ## To Conclude

-Sacred kept me busy for about 16 hours.
+The Ancaria Sacred campaign kept me busy for about 16 hours.
 The first hours were a bit difficult, but after acquiring CAs, the game became a bit too easy.
-There are multiple difficulty modes (bronze/silver/... compares to normal/nightmare/...), for those who wish to replay it on a higher level.
+There are five different difficulty modes (bronze/silver/gold compares to normal/nightmare/hell), for those who wish to replay it on a higher level.
 The last few hours were a bit of a drag, especially if you forget to enable waypoints.
 In the end, I'm glad I played it: it's a rather unique world with a strange skill tree implementation that still puzzles me to date.
 It doesn't quite come quite near the level of greatness Diablo II is, but it certainly tried well enough.
 I might actually prefer the huge open world, quests, visuals, and quirkiness of Sacred.
 Sadly, the core hack & slash mechanics, the loot and reward system, is a bit of a missed opportunity to me.

 The [Random Battles Blog](https://randombattlesblog.wordpress.com/2019/10/31/rpg-166-beaten-sacred/) concludes more or less the same: